Montjuïc Hill

 Barcelona from Above: Private Driving Tour of the City’s Best Views

-Discover several incredible panoramic views over the city of Barcelona on this half-day private driving tour around the city's most amazing viewpoints, with tickets to the amazing Glòries Tower skyscraper included.
+Discover several incredible panoramic views over the city of Barcelona on this half-day private driving tour around the city's most amazing viewpoints, including a visit to the amazing Glòries Tower skyscraper.

 On your private tour, you will:

-• Enjoy hotel pick-up with a private driver and expert private guide throughout the duration of your 4-hour tour;
+• Enjoy hotel pick-up with a private driver and expert private guide throughout your 4-hour tour;

 • Enjoy your guide's knowledgeable commentary about Barcelona en route;